Uberspace/manual/source/web-tor.rst

 Content hosted on the default ``.uber.space`` domain is automatically made available as a hidden service as a sub domain of **onastroids**\ t6krpn.onion.
-For example, content on https://isabell.uber.space is also reachabe via http://isabell.onastroidst6krpn.onion.
+For example, content on https://isabell.uber.space is also reachable via http://isabell.onastroidst6krpn.onion.

 Forwarding by Tor-Browser